Vimian/smart-door-lock/README.md

 # smart-door-lock

-This the semester project for the 2nd semester of the master.
+This is the semester project for the 2nd semester of the master.

 ## Build and flash